 Car insurance companies allow flexibility in paying your premium.
 You can do so monthly or with one check.
-Insurers prefer the latter and reward those who do with the paid-in-full discount.
+Insurers prefer the latter and reward those who do with a discount for paying in full.
 This is because, when you do so, it exposes them to less risk.

 In this article: